Last Updated on

 Reflecting on my recent 3 month trip to India, you might want to know what items were my travel gems and saviors.
 There were things I was grateful to have packed for my India trip and thankful for having found in Indian stores, as they either made life easier or gave me much peace of mind.

-Does India have safe and drinkable H2O?
-No. Having battled waterborne bugs for having brushed my teeth with the water, I’d list a backup water solution as a must-have.
+One should never drink the tap water in India.
+Buying bottled water is always recommended and it’s inexpensive.
+Although one has to be safe and smart about that too.
+Having battled waterborne bugs for having brushed my teeth with the water, I’d list a backup water solution as a must-have.
+Especially if you’re traveling long-term and trying to stay on a budget.
 Here’s the low-down on some of the options out there:

 Water pump water purifiers